What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 The term "multi-agent" covers a wide spectrum, from two cooperating bots in a customer support pipeline to hundreds of specialized agents orchestrating a global supply chain.

-Why Businesses & Enterprises Need a Multi-Agent System
+Why Enterprises Need a Multi-Agent System

 This is where MAS becomes powerful